LAST UPDATED ON

 Being able to fill in that blank means you’ve provided your potential customers with a clear and easy-to-understand differentiator and they’ll be able to base their choice on the qualities they feel more attracted to and aligned with.

-You’ve chosen your personality traits… now what?
+You’ve chosen your brand personality traits… now what?

 Rather than brand personality traits, I like to call these helpful adjectives “brand anchors.”
 I’m a visual person and this helps me burn it into my subconscious that I’m supposed to actually do something with these words: